demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

   }
 ```

 The first parameter `getDataCtx` represents the factory function to get the SQLProvider's datacontext that [we implemented]({{< relref "persisting-new-user.md#datacontext-one-per-request" >}}) while persisting a new user.
-Upon partially applying this parameter alone will return a function of type `VerifyUser`
+When we partially applying this argument alone, we will get a function of type `VerifyUser`

-As a first step, we need to query the users table to get the user associated with the verification code provided.
+We first need to query the `Users` table to get the user associated with the verification code provided.

 ```fsharp
 let verifyUser